User Profile: Dr. Karen Seto

 Representative data products used:

-- VIIRS Day/Night Band (DNB) daily product; available through NASA’s Level 1 and Atmosphere Archive and Distribution System (LAADS) Distributed Active Archive Center (DAAC)
+- VIIRS Day/Night Band (DNB) daily product; available through the Level 1 and Atmosphere Archive and Distribution System (LAADS DAAC)

 - GRUMPv1 data; available through SEDAC

-- Mean summer backscatter power ratio (PR) data from the SeaWinds scatterometer aboard QuikSCAT; available through NASA’s Physical Oceanography Distributed Active Archive Center (PO.DAAC)
+- Mean summer backscatter power ratio (PR) data from the SeaWinds scatterometer aboard QuikSCAT; available through the Physical Oceanography DAAC (PO.DAAC)

 - Global maps of urban extent based on NASA MODIS 500 m satellite data; available through the University of Wisconsin at nelson.wisc.edu/sage/data-and-models/schneider.php